Some Images of a "New Creation" in Twentieth-Century Art

 Resumen

-The theme of destruction is so common in twentieth-century art that it is easy to make the superficial mistake of dismissing much of modern art as dealing with death and despair.
-However, a closer study of this perios can reveal that there has also always been a fascination with the subjects of birth, renewal, and new beginnings.
+The theme of destruction is so common in twentieth-century art that it is easy to make the superficial mistake of dismissing much of modern art as dealing only with death and despair.
+However, a closer study of this period can reveal that there has also always been a fascination with the subjects of birth, renewal, and new beginnings.
 Many of the art forms of our century exhibit a profound and purposeful break from the past and can be understood as a continuing attempt by modern artists to create a unique and unprecedented visual language for the age in which we live.
-This article looks at the works of some twentieth-centur artists to show that, whether they were aware of the Baha'i Revelation or not, many of these artists have been compelled to express the quiet, yet unmistakable theme of a "new creation."
+This article looks at the works of some twentieth-century artists to show that, whether they were aware of the Bahá’í Revelation or not, many of these artists have been compelled to express the quiet, yet unmistakable theme of a “new creation.”

 https://doi.org/10.31581/jbs-7.1.441(1995)